Civic Tech Jam

 After the pitch session, the Nashville Innovation Alliance facilitates introductions between departments and faculty who express interest by submitting a Letter of Intent (deadline November 12, 2025).

 During the matchmaking period, potential project teams refine their problem statements and project ideas.
 Only teams that include at least one Metro department partner are eligible to apply for seed funding.
-Project teams can include faculty from different universities across Middle Tennessee.
+Project teams can include full-time faculty from different universities across Middle Tennessee.

 Phase 3: Seed Funding (Jan.
 2026)